ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAELWITH DESCRIPTIONS OF SCENES AND SITES PERTINENT TO THE STUDY OF CHRISTIANITY |

-separate them one from another, as the shepherd separateth the sheep from the
+Matthew 25:32 (WEB) Before him all the nations will be gathered, and he will separate them one from another, as a shepherd separates the sheep from the goats.

 The desert nomad used the goat as a source of milk, cheese, butter, and goat hair for rough cloth or tent fabric.
 The desert black goat was able to go further without water than the sheep.
 The sheep herder used the sheep for milk, cheese, butter, and wool.
-The goat gave more milk than the sheep, yet it was seen doing more damage to the range.
-The goat preferred to graze trees and bushes yet turned to eating grass and herbs when the bushes were overgrazed or when convenient.
+A goat gives more milk than a sheep, yet it was seen doing more damage to the range.
+A goat prefers to graze trees and bushes, yet turned to eating grass and herbs when the bushes were overgrazed or when convenient.
 I watched a Silwan goat pulling grass out of the ground by griping it with its teeth and pulling.
 I then knew the saying that the sheep ate the grass but the goat took the grass and the roots.
-The goat was seen wasting more energy running around and this consumed more pasture than a sheep was capable of.
-Some might prefer sheep and others goats; yet some herders kept mixed flocks.
+The goat was seen wasting more energy running around and this consumed more pasture than a sheep by burning calories in the length of its travels.
+The sheep was thrifty in not wasting as many steps.
+Some might prefer sheep and others goats, yet some herders kept mixed flocks.
 I read a book written by, Aref Abu-Rabia, The Negev Bedouin and Livestock Rearing (Berg Oxford/Providence) and learned that there was a problem amongst the sheep and goats at the feeding trough: "...the goats ate faster and were more aggressive using their horns to dominate the troughs and push away the sheep."
 The herder had to separate the two groups and send one group at a time to the trough to keep the peace and prevent injury.
-Jesus taught that God's judgment will separate the violent from the non-violent.

 (April 2005 along Rt.
 1 between Jerusalem and Jericho)